k1kolev/info/features/ui-ux-features/roles.md

 ## Batch user management via roles

-@@name enables you to personalize the layout in the most suitable manner for each role.
+@@name enables you to personalize the layout for each role to reflect the role's needs, access, requirements, tasks, habits, and best practices as closely as you desire.
 The new layout is automatically applied to all the users using the associated role.